replane-dev/replane-javascript/README.md

 Notes:

-- The client receives realtime updates via SSE in the background.
+- The configs client receives realtime updates via SSE in the background.
-- Values are automatically refreshed every 60 seconds as a fallback.
 - If the config is not found, throws a `ReplaneError` with code `not_found`.
 - Context-based overrides are evaluated automatically based on context.